Embraer launches longer-range private jets in turnaround push

 ORLANDO, Fla.
-(Reuters) - Embraer SA (EMBR3.SA) is adding two longer-range business jet variants to its mid-sized Legacy line, featuring revamped cabins and technology that reduces turbulence to create smoother flights, the Brazilian plane maker said on Sunday.
+(Reuters) - Embraer SA is adding two longer-range business jet variants to its mid-sized Legacy line, featuring revamped cabins and technology that reduces turbulence to create smoother flights, the Brazilian plane maker said on Sunday.

 The launch of the two Praetor models - named after Ancient Roman officials - coincides with the business jet industry’s flagship show in Orlando from Oct.
 16 to 18 and comes as Embraer pursues a broader strategy to revitalize its loss-making executive jet division.

-Embraer’s corporate jet push is important because the company will no longer be able to count on its best-performing commercial division if its deal to merge that business with Boeing Co.
-(BA.N) goes forward.
+Embraer’s corporate jet push is important because the company will no longer be able to count on its best-performing commercial division if its deal to merge that business with Boeing Co. goes forward.

 Embraer and Boeing announced the $4.75 billion commercial jet alliance in July.
 If the Brazilian government agrees the deal with Boeing, Embraer will be left with two remaining divisions, both in the red: executive jets and defense.